INRIA/scikit-learn-mooc/slides/linear_model.md

 separating the two cloud of points *y=-1* and *y=+1*, which correspond to the surface on the left.

+This last visualization is commonly used in machine learning.

 ---
 # Model complexity